b13/listelements/README.md

 use TYPO3\CMS\Backend\View\PageLayoutView;

 /**
- * Class/Function which manipulates the rendering of item example content *
+ * Class/Function to manipulate the rendering of item preview content *
  */
 class DrawItem implements PageLayoutViewDrawItemHookInterface